ErikMcClure/sweetiebot/INSTALLATION.md

 **1.** Install [Golang](https://golang.org/dl/) (at least v1.5) and [MariaDB](https://downloads.mariadb.org/) (at least v10.1) to your computer.
 Take note of your credentials for MariaDB, as you'll need to know that for later.

-**2.** Verify that Go was properly installed to your PATH variable by typing "go ver" in your terminal / command prompt.
+**2.** Verify that Go was properly installed to your PATH variable by typing `go version` in your terminal / command prompt.
 If you aren't prompted with something Go related, restart your computer and try again.

-**3.** Clone the repository in it's entirety
+**3.** Clone the repository in its entirety

 **4.** Install the required libraries with the commands `go get github.com/go-sql-driver/mysql` and `go get github.com/bwmarrin/discordgo`.